smithy-lang/smithy/docs/source/spec/xml.rst

 -----------------

 Summary
-    Allows a serialized object property name to differ from a structure member name used in the model.
+    Changes the serialized element or attribute name of a structure or member.
 Trait selector
-    ``*``
+    ``:test(structure, member)``

+    *A structure or member*
 Value type
-    ``string`` value
+    ``string`` value that MUST adhere to the :token:`xml_name` ABNF production:

-Given the following structure definition,
+    .. productionlist:: smithy
+        xml_name       :xml_identifier / (xml_identifier ":" xml_identifier)
+        xml_identifier :(ALPHA / "_") *(ALPHA / DIGIT / "-" / "_")

+By default, structure properties are serialized in attributes or nested elements using the same name as the structure member name.
+Given the following:

 .. tabs::